-- ✓ External expertise and services must be clearly and strictly linked to the project and essential for its effective implementation; - ✓ Eligibility of costs for external expertise and services is subject to the full respect of EU, national and programme procurement rules and must comply with the basic principles of transparency, non-discrimination and equal treatment (see Chapter 3); - ✓ The expenditure must comply with the principles of sound financial management (principles of economy, efficiency and effectiveness); - All external expertise and services costs have to be clearly mentioned in the Application Form or in approved modifications; - ✓ Deliverables produced by experts/service providers must respect the relevant publicity requirements in accordance with information and communication guidelines (see Part 6 -Communication and Visibility); - ✓ Complementary activities to events (e.g. visits) must have a clear and demonstrable project relevance, otherwise costs linked to them are not eligible; - ✓ Contractual advances in accordance with normal commercial law and practice, stipulated in a contract between the Project Partner and the expert/service provider, supported by receipted invoices (e.g. advance payment for an expert carrying out a study) are eligible but can be claimed and reimbursed only after the services have been properly delivered; - ✓ Subcontracting between Project Partners of a same project is strictly forbidden (see Chapter 3.3).
+- ✓ External expertise and services must be clearly and strictly linked to the project and essential for its effective implementation; - ✓ Eligibility of costs for external expertise and services is subject to the full respect of EU, national and programme procurement rules and must comply with the basic principles of transparency, non-discrimination and equal treatment (see Chapter 3); - ✓ The expenditure must comply with the principles of sound financial management (principles of economy, efficiency and effectiveness); - ✓ All external expertise and services costs have to be clearly mentioned in the Application Form or in approved modifications; - ✓ Deliverables produced by experts/service providers must respect the relevant publicity requirements in accordance with information and communication guidelines (see Part 6 Communication and Visibility); - ✓ Complementary activities to events (e.g. visits) must have a clear and demonstrable project relevance, otherwise costs linked to them are not eligible; - ✓ Contractual advances in accordance with normal commercial law and practice, stipulated in a contract between the Project Partner and the expert/service provider, supported by receipted invoices (e.g. advance payment for an expert carrying out a study) are eligible but can be claimed and reimbursed only after the services have been properly delivered; - ✓ Subcontracting between Project Partners of a same project is strictly forbidden (see Chapter 3.3).

-In case the Project Partner selected the 40% "other cost" option no documentation on costs incurred need to be submitted to the National Controller.
+In case the Project Partner selected the 40% "other cost" option no documents are to be ensured for the audit trail.